natashajanic/hatchloyalty.com/content/blog/2018-09-06-hacking-the-habit-why-understanding-habit-formation-critical-retailers/index.md

 author: Natasha Janic
 date: 2018-09-06
 tags: Enterprise Loyalty
-image: 2018/Hacking-the-Habit-Blog-Image.jpg
+featuredImage: ./Hacking-the-Habit-Blog-Image.jpg
 ---

 *Wake up, hit snooze, actually wake up, brush teeth, splash cold water on face, make coffee.*

 Chances are, everyone has some variation of a morning routine they go through on autopilot.
 [Research shows](https://www.nytimes.com/2008/07/13/business/13habit.html?pagewanted=all) that 45% of everything we do on a daily basis is out of habit.
 Maybe you’re craving pizza and you immediately dial your favorite pizza place with your “usual” order on deck.
 Maybe you’re walking to work and mobile order your morning coffee as soon as you reach a specific intersection.

 Whatever the habit is, it had to start somewhere.
 Habits are formed when your memory associates specific actions with specific places or moods.
 This could be as inherent as pouring a glass of water before bed every night, to always choosing the same brand of toothpaste.

 Some habits aren’t as intuitive as others and require consistent association with one another in order to take hold.
 Consider peanut butter and jelly.
 These two items wouldn’t be a natural pairing if the peanut butter and jelly companies didn’t consistently tell us they were, creating automatic neural connections between the items (and if it didn’t taste delicious).